will-mccarty/das_tools/python_tools/Using_Jupyter_on_Discover.md

 # Create a ssh tunnel

-First, pick a 5-digit port number.
+First, pick a 5-digit port number less than 65535.
 For this example, I will use 32123, but you should pick one unique to you.
 What we need to do is open a port from your machine to discover.
 However, you cannot do this in the forward direction.
 What we do is open a 'reverse' port forward.

 Mac:  You need to create a 'reverse' port tunnel from discover to your laptop:
 ```